-Here at Fight the New Drug, we base our resources strictly off of facts and research to show the harm pornography can cause in consumers, relationships, and society.
-However, while numbers speak volumes, we know that there is great power in the words of others.
-That’s why we rely on anecdotal evidence to say what numbers can’t; to explain through stories the struggles and successes of those who have felt porn’s effects in their lives.
+However, while numbers and facts speak volumes, we know that there is great power in the words of personal experiences.
+That’s why we share anecdotal evidence to say what numbers can’t—to explain through stories the struggles and successes of those who have felt porn’s effects in their lives.

 As #NoPornovember is in full swing, we are putting a spotlight on these experiences to help support the skeptics, the concerned, and the “I need help” group.

-Porn consumers often report that porn leaves them lonely, disgusted, or even filled with self-hatred.
-Here are just a few comments from people we recently sat down and talked with about self-esteem and shame spiral issues that porn can fuel:
+Here are just a few comments from people we sat down with and talked with about self-esteem and shame spiral issues that porn can fuel:

 “Since I’ve become a porn addict, my life is worse.
 I’m more anxious and I feel more depressed.” -K.